rackerlabs/rackspace-how-to/content/cloud-block-storage/troubleshoot-a-cloud-block-storage-volume-in-read-only-mode.md

     # cat /etc/fstab

-Comment out the line that begins with `/dev/xvdb1` (which is circled in the following image) in **/etc/fstab** to prevent the volume from trying to mount on the next boot:
+Comment out the line or lines that begin with `/dev/xvdb1` (which are circled in the following image) in **/etc/fstab** to prevent the volume from trying to mount on the next boot:

 <img src="{% asset_path cloud-block-storage/troubleshoot-a-cloud-block-storage-volume-in-read-only-mode/picture1.png %}" />